codeface-io/mac-stack/README.md

 Without customizing anything, the resulting setup will be as follows.

-🧼 Note that all included software will be **UPDATED TO ITS LATEST VERSION**:
+🧼 Note: All included software (already installed or not) will get **UPDATED TO ITS LATEST VERSION**.

 1. `brew` (Homebrew itself)
 2. `brew` packages that were already installed